 The two main kinds of offences under the Misuse of Drugs Act 1981 are as follows:

-- possession (also referred to as simple possession) and;
+- Possession (also referred to as simple possession) and;

-- possession with the intent to supply or sell.
+- Possession with the intent to supply or sell.
 This is the more serious of the two offences.

 This is how the Misuse of Drugs Act 1981 distinguishes between drug users and dealers.
 Here’s a closer look.